-a.
-The grantee shall not discriminate against any person or exclude them from participation in the grantee's operations, programs or activities conducted on the licensed premises, because of race, color, religion, sex, age, handicap or national origin.

-The grantee will comply with the Americans with Disabilities Act and attendant Americans with b.
+- a.
+The grantee shall not discriminate against any person or exclude them from participation in the grantee's operations, programs or activities conducted on the licensed premises, because of race, color, religion, sex, age, handicap or national origin. - The grantee will comply with the Americans with Disabilities Act and attendant Americans with Disabilities Act Accessibility Guidelines (ADAAG) published by the Architectural and Transportation Barriers Compliance Board. - b.
 The grantee, by acceptance of this license, is receiving a type of Federal assistance and, therfore, hereby gives assurance that it will comply with the provisions of Title VI of the Civil Rights Act of 1964, as amended (42 U.S.C.
 2000d); the Age Discrimination Act of 1975 (42 U.S.C 6102); the Rehabilitation Act of 1973, as amended (29 U.S.C.
 794); and all requirements imposed by or pursuant to the Directive of the Department of Defense (32 CFR Part 300) issued as Department of Defense Directive 5500.11 and 1020.1, and Army Regulation 600-7.